-6. Developments should integrate alternative modes of transportation, including bicycles and bus access, within the pedestrian network that encourage social contact and interaction within the community.
+Developments should integrate alternative modes of transportation, including bicycles and bus access, within the pedestrian network that encourage social contact and interaction within the community.

-Multi-use trails are being proposed in Phase 2 and will connect to existing hiking/biking trails and adjacent public park.
+Multi-use trails are being proposed in the NORTH PHASE and will connect to existing hiking/biking trails and adjacent public park.
 Ample bike parking will be provided throughout the site.

-Development should show consideration for the pedestrian by providing landscaping and shading elements as well as inviting access connections to adjacent developments.
+7. Development should show consideration for the pedestrian by providing landscaping and shading elements as well as inviting access connections to adjacent developments.

-A landscaped primary pedestrian route is being proposed from Bell Road through the future Phase 2 that will connect all buildings to public sidewalks & a multi-use trail along Pima Road.
+A landscaped primary pedestrian route is being proposed from Bell Road through the future NORTH PHASE that will connect all buildings to public sidewalks & a multi-use trail along Pima Road.